 How to Prepare for the Interview

-Additionally, you can schedule a "mock interview" with the Counseling and Career Services staff to help you practice your interview skills.
-It will be helpful if you bring along a copy of the job description, your resumé, and anticipated questions.
+Once you have scheduled a career intake, you can request to schedule a “mock interview” with your counselor to help you practice your interview skills.
+It will be helpful if you bring along a copy of the job description, your résumé, and anticipated questions.